lengfeld/subpatch/README.internal.md

 Build and test for Windows (Setup windows VM in gnome boxes?)

-The command "subpatch update" (or how it's called) should be able to add the changelog or added commits automatically to the commit message.
+The command "subpatch update" should be able to add the changelog or added commits automatically to the commit message.

 Add checksum of subpatch script to release page.
 Sign with gpg key.